Griffiths, Bulletin of the Torrey Botanical Club 43(2): 92, 1916

 Details

-The cladodes are about 10-15 cm wide and up to 25 cm long; they are obovate with suggestions of a neck.
-Some elliptical cladodes are reminiscent of elongate ping-pong paddles because of their neck.
-Pads of this prickly pear can have multiple spines or essentially no spines.
-But, there is usually no more than 1-2 major spines per areole on this Opuntia.
-If there is a spine, it is porrect.
-If there is a second spine, it is deflexed.
+The cladodes are about 10-15 cm wide and up to 25 cm long; they are obovate, strongly rounded at the apex, and taper demonstrably to the base giving the suggestion of a neck.
+Pads of this prickly pear can have spines or essentially no spines.
+Often there are usually no more than 1-2 spines per areole on this Opuntia.
+If there is a spine, it is often 2(3) cm long and porrect.
+If there is a second spine, it is shorter and deflexed.
+Spines are yellow when new but may fade to whitish.

 Other Notes

-We found this Opuntia in sandy areas on Galveston Island, Texas, and several locations on Bolivar Peninsula, Texas.
-It is anecdotally reported from Anahuac, TX.
+We found this Opuntia near the saltwater in the foredunes on Galveston Island, Texas, on Bolivar Peninsula, and in the Sea Rim Star Park, Texas.
+It grew on the sand dunes above the highest tide marks.
 Another report places the plant in southwestern Louisiana.
-Additionally, isolated populations of this prickly pear have been found as much as 60 km inland growing in deep, sandy soils along waterways.
+It was originally described from Anahuac, TX, but we could not find it in that area.
+Additionally, a single, isolated, depauperate population of this prickly pear was found on several acres as much as 15 miles inland growing in deep, sandy soils along a freshwater, inland waterway.
 O. anahuacensis may occur along the many secluded miles of the south Texas Gulf Coast, but this is not documented by us.
+A report by David Martin (iNaturalist) places the species on South Padred Island.
 Overall then, it could be widespread.

-Though it is associated with the beach areas, this prickly pear does well in gardens where it can form a large, wide plant if not kept in check.
-It may be cold-hardy to USDA hardiness zone 8a and perhaps colder areas if protected.
+Though it is associated with beach areas, this prickly pear does well in gardens where it can form a large, wide plant if not kept in check.
+It may be cold-hardy to USDA hardiness zone 7, but it comes from an essentially frost-free environment immediatly along the coast.

 I don’t know about the fruit of O. anahuacensis.
 I’ve never tried to taste it.
 But, I can assure you it is very slimy when you cut into it.